 How To Access Freetrade?

-Freerade is currently available on iOS and Android.
-This means that it can only be accessed visa mobile phone (and tablet I think).
+Freetrade is currently available on iOS and Android.
+This means that the app can only be accessed via mobile phone (and tablet I think).

-There is currently no browser version of Freetrade, however, I believe this is in the pipeline.
+There is currently no browser or desktop version of Freetrade, however, I believe this is in the pipeline.

 How To Buy Shares On Freetrade